Gorillaz Logo

 Gorillaz Emblem

 Their signature font is called Gorillaz 1.
-It was designed by Kasper van de Laar and is freely distributed.
-Another version was created by Nikolai Rebel 2 called Plastic Beach.
+Kasper van de Laar designed it and is freely distributed.
+Another version, Plastic Beach, was created by Nikolai Rebel 2.
 Other fonts resemble Limerick Serial Regular by SoftMaker, Chantilly UltraBold, created by FontSite Inc., or Humanist 521 Ultra Bold by ParaType.
-The color palette is simple and unpretentious – it is either red or black on a white background.
+The color palette is simple and unpretentious: either red or black on a white background.

 Gorillaz Symbol